". . . are the seed which the Lord hath blessed." Isaiah 61:9b.

 Rev. Maureen Hagen 2016-present

 Several groups within the church carry on ministry in a variety of ways.
-The women of the church conduct monthly Bible Study on the 3rd Thursday morning of each month.
 The kitchen committee provides lunch at such occasions as funerals, weddings, fellowship gatherings, and other church functions.
 The kitchen committee holds a FREE Community Dinner in September thru May on the 2nd Wednesday evening of the month, feeding up to 275+ guests from around the areas.
 Youth in grades 7-12 participate in activities as led by Pastor and the Parish Life team.
-Sunday School is an active ministry as well on Wednesday's and Sundays.
+Sunday School is an active ministry as well on Wednesdays and Sundays.

-Sunday School, ages 3 thru grade 6, 9:00 am during the Worship Service at the Church, and 5:15 pm on Wednesday evenings at the Lutheran Center during the fall/winter months.
+Sunday School, ages 3 thru grade 6, 9:00 am during the Worship Service at the Lutheran Center, and 5:30 pm on Wednesday evenings at the Lutheran Center during the fall/winter months.
 Wednesday evening worship takes place at 6:15 pm at the Lutheran Center.